nobuyukinyuu/PhaseEngine/README.md

 # Features and differences to gdsFM
 ## New
 * Fixed-point phase accumulator (utilizing 12.20 precision by default)
-* More modular, delegate-based oscillator and operator functionality (Operators can behave like filters or DSP instead of FM)
+* More modular, delegate-based oscillator and operator functionality (Operators can behave like filters or DSP in addition to FM)
 * Envelopes with target audio levels for each phase, more like DX-style synths
 * Envelope hold phase after initial attack and before initial decay, similar to the initial delay phase in gdsFM.
 * All FM operators support Reface-style operator feedback.
-* More traditional noise generators, including an LFSR-based generator with selectable periodicity (create more buzzing effects
+* More traditional noise generators, including an LFSR-based generator with selectable periodicity (create more buzzing effects) similar to 2a03, etc.

 ## Different